nais/handbook/docs/administrative/nais-system/initiatives.md

 Having worked through this, we can see if we are introducing or removing any components, creating any new dependencies or taking on any new responsibilities.
 Understand the technical and/or human impact is important aspects when evaluating the initiative.

-If the solution impacts or involves some parts of Nais, make sure that the relevant people (e.g. anchors) are involved in the shaping process.
+If the solution impacts or involves some parts of NAIS, make sure that the relevant people (e.g. anchors) are involved in the shaping process.

 Rough sketches can also be helpful to help the working group understand the rough idea you have in mind.